 Bachelor of Arts / Juris Doctor 3 + 3

 Want to earn a degree in law faster?
 St. Thomas University offers a unique program, the 3 + 3 BA/JD program, that allows students to complete their bachelor’s degree requirements and earn their law degree in 6 years instead of the traditional 7.
 Students spend less time in school and thus are eligible to take the bar exam earlier and enter the legal field a year ahead of their contemporary counterparts with the potential to take advantage of positions in private or public law in a less crowded competitive field.
 Complementing that is that those who successfully enter the St. Thomas School of Law through the BA/JD program will automatically receive a $5000 scholarship for each of the three years of study while in law school.

 How it works: the student takes 90 credits as an undergraduate fulfilling their major and general education requirements with the remaining 30 credits taken during the first year of law study at St. Thomas University School of Law.
-Applicants must have a high school GPA of 3.0 or higher and a minimum ACT score of 25 or a combined SAT score of 1140 in critical reading and math.
+Applicants must have a high school GPA of 3.0 or higher and a minimum ACT score of 22 or a combined SAT score of 1110 in critical reading and math.
 Students must also maintain a 3.0 undergraduate GPA and have a minimum LSAT score of 150 to enter the law school portion of the program.
-Upon successfully completing their first year of law study, students are awarded the bachelors degree in their chosen major.
-In a nutshell, the St. Thomas 3 + 3 BA/JD program combines a quality undergraduate and law school education that is a great path for high-achieving students who are eager to begin their career in law as early as possible.
+Upon successfully completing their first year of law study, students are awarded the bachelor’s degree in their chosen major.
+In a nutshell, the St. Thomas 3+3 BA/JD program combines a quality undergraduate and law school education that is a great path for high-achieving students who are eager to begin their career in law as early as possible.
 Students are responsible for meeting all major requirements prior to going to law school.

 Florence Bayuk Educational Trust Scholarship for 3+3 Program Students